Is Day Trading Gambling?

 When you look from afar or even compare side by side, it is not hard to see why people believe day trading is just gambling.

 There are a lot of similarities, and the way many people trade is basically gambling.

 Gambling is designed to be a fun experience, even if you lose a little money.
 There are tons of shiny lights, drinks, and prizes to win.
 Most people probably don't give day trading a fair chance.
 That is perhaps the reason most traders lose money.

 Trading takes a lot more work to get started in.
 Many traders quit at soon as they lose any amount of money.
 Either they thought it would be easier, or they realize they don't want to put the effort in to get better.

-For those people who have a decent amount of experience with both gambling and day trading, it is not as hard to see the differences.
-However, it can be hard to fully understand the differences until you have experienced both.
+It is not as hard to see the differences for those who have a decent amount of experience with both gambling and day trading.
+However, it can be hard to fully understand the differences between them until you have truly experienced both.

 The verdict is then that day trading is gambling in a way, but then so is any investment that you make.
 Day trading is more like poker in the sense that there is a lot you can learn to get better and a lot more to it than just mere chance.